rockettheme/docs/Docs/joomla/templates/tachyon/faq.md

 What is Fusion Menu?
 -----
-Fusion Menu is a menu theme of the RokNavMenu extension, the addon that drives all RocketTheme template menus.
+Fusion Menu is a menu theme of the RokNavMenu extension, the addon that drives many RocketTheme template menus.
 It is primarily a javascript enhanced CSS dropdown menu, that combines standard suckerfish type functionality with animations, transitions and other advanced effects provided by Mootools.

 What is Splitmenu?
 -----